 Camera traps, like the one we found on the trail, help to study these leopards.
 The Cape Leopard Thrust is also actively compiling observations of leopards and their signs as well as threats to their survival across the Western Cape.
 So you can help out if you spot a sign of a leopard.

-Before the final ascent to Perdekop, you descend towards a stream with plently water if you are thirsty.
+Before the final ascent to Perdekop, you descend towards a stream with plently of water if you are thirsty.
 Here you meet the turn-off for the way back.
 Perdekop is not much further from here.
-When we arrived on the 1575 meter high peak, low clouds were partially obscuring the views.
+When we arrived on the 1575-meter high peak, low clouds were partially obscuring the views.

 After a little while, the clouds started to dissolve and the surrounding mountains and valleys became visible.
 A priceless view!
 From here you can see the Stettynskloof valley and dam.

-After this hike at Mont Rochelle, we went for a well deserved dinner at Tokara Winery.
-Why not find other activities nearby in our highlights of the Cape Winelands, like the hike up Simonsberg at Tokara Winery.
+Having completed this hike at Mont Rochelle, we went for a well-deserved dinner at Tokara Winery.
+Why not find other activities nearby in our highlights of the Cape Winelands, like the hike up Simonsberg at Tokara Winery, or other great hikes in South Africa.

 FAQs about Mont Rochelle